For Parents

 - Encourage your student to ask about the emergency plans for the program they are attending.

-- All students participating in Education Abroad will receive an emergency contact card at orientation.
-Ask your student for a copy of all emergency numbers and keep them handy in case of emergency back home.
+- Ask your student for a copy of all emergency numbers for the program and keep them handy in case of emergency back home.
+Encourage students to also save them in their phones.

 - At least one parent/guardian should have a valid passport in case an emergency occurs and you need to get to your student abroad.